 The Monlogue’s knobs feel sturdy and comfortable, and they rotate smoothly around, giving a true analog touch to the player.
 The indicator line on the knobs are not colored differently than the knobs themselves.
 Although this shouldn’t be a frequent issue, it can be difficult to know where your knobs are turned if you’re playing in a dark club or have poor eyesight.

 A white indicator line could have benefited the accessibility of the instrument, though it is relatively insignificant issue.
 I never had any trouble reading where my knobs were turned, but I can foresee situations in which it could be a problem.

-Below, please feel free to view some of the best-selling synthesizers currently on sale at Amazon (and then see how each one of them compares to the Korg Monologue).
+Below, please feel free to view some of the best-selling synthesizers currently on sale (and then see how each one of them compares to the Korg Monologue).

 Design and Keys

 The Korg Minilogue introduced a new pitch bend slider in its design, and it is present in the Monologue as well.
 If you’re used to the more common pitch bend wheel, the slider may take some getting used to, but once you develop the feel for it, it is a very rewarding design choice.
 The slider is similar to a Nord digital piano’s wooden pitch stick.
 The resistance towards its resting position feels just right, and the amount of nuance that can be achieved by its use results in very tasteful melodic lines.
 Once I developed the right touch, I was able to perform subtle vibrato effects to lead and bass voices, adding depth of character to my sound.